 The Ecometrica Platform is the only software solution which can incorporate organisational sustainability reporting, detailed spatial analysis, and climate science all in one place.
 Ecometrica leading software platforms are used in conjunction for the most effective TCFD disclosure possible.

 One of the challenges of TCFD reporting is that different industry sectors and geographies have varying physical climate risks.
-Knowing which risks to focus on requires understanding your business, mapping the global footprint of its operations, and assessing the impact of different future climate scenarios.
+Knowing which risks to focus and how to manage climate-related risks requires understanding your business, mapping the global footprint of its operations, and assessing the impact of different future climate scenarios.

-Ecometrica’s global TCFD risk assessor comes pre-loaded with multiple future climate scenarios covering a wide range of temperature outcomes, including Paris-aligned scenarios.
-By mapping your business’ direct operations and suppliers, you will quickly be able to understand the headline physical climate risks for each location.
+Ecometrica’s global TCFD risk assessor software comes pre-loaded with multiple future climate scenarios covering a wide range of temperature outcomes, including Paris-aligned scenarios.
+By mapping your business’ direct operations and suppliers, you will quickly be able to understand the relevant climate-related risks for each location.

 In particular, our tool focuses on physical risk metrics for heat extremes including heatwaves, precipitation extremes / flooding, drought conditions and sea level rise, with additional new indicators in progress.
-It also makes use of climate vulnerability and readiness scores to assess risk in the context of current country-level conditions.
+It also makes use of climate vulnerability and readiness scores to assess relevant climate-related risks in the context of current country-level conditions.

-Transition risks are those associated with the move to a lower-carbon economy, such as policy and legal, technology, market, and reputation.
-Understanding transition risks can be a challenge as they can change instantly depending on a government or international agreement, or changes in the market or public opinion.
+Transition risks are those associated with the move to a lower-carbon economy, such as policy and legal, technology, market, and reputation risks.
+Understanding these risks can be a challenge as they can change instantly depending on a government or international agreement, or changes in the market or public opinion.

 We use a combination of our expertise and industry leading technology to provide insight on potential transition risks material to your business.
 By mapping your direct operations and suppliers’ Greenhouse Gas emission data at the asset level, you can assess the potential transitional risk associated.